-- Population and demographics change

-- Climate change

-- Increase in network size by dedication from development

-- Changes in community expectations

-- Increasing costs

-- Potential for increasing the support for bicycling as an alternative transport to driving

-- Changing needs paths needed for a wide range of users

-- Changes in technology and legislation

-- Reduced State and Federal funding opportunities.
+- Population and demographics change - Climate change - Increase in network size by dedication from development - Changes in community expectations - Increasing costs - The reduction in the number of children walking or cycling to school etc. - Potential for increasing the support for bicycling as an alternative transport to driving - Changing needs paths needed for a wide range of users - Changes in technology and legislation - Reduced State and Federal funding opportunities.